DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Introduction

-Towards this goal, we contribute a novel diffusion-based framework, \methodname, that can generate hand-object interactions based on provided text prompts and geometry of the object.
+Towards this goal, we contribute a novel diffusion-based framework, \methodname, that generates hand-object interactions based on text prompts and geometry of the object.
 We propose several techniques to deal with the challenges of data scarcity and object generalization. \textbf{Decoupling Grasping and Interaction:} Hand-object interactions can be invariably split into a grasping phase where the hand(s) approaches the static object for grasping, and an interaction phase where the object is manipulated based on an action intent.
 For example, drinking from a cup can be performed with multiple grasps, and given a grasp, multiple actions are possible.
-We use this simple observation to obtain a grasping and an interaction diffusion model, and introduce an inpainting technique called subsequence guidance to allow continuity between the two outputs.
-Different from previous diffusion frameworks that employ coarse-to-fine (2D trajectory-to-full motion) two-stage generation \cite{karunratanakul2023gmd}, we split the task temporally. \textbf{Pose Representation:} We introduce a compact representation that models hands in parametric space.
-To couple the hands to the object, we represent the global hand positions relative to the normalized object pose at the initial frame and further include distance information between the 3D hand joints and the object surface.
-Unlike previous representations utilized in human motion diffusion \cite{tevet2023mdm} and hand-object interaction \cite{D-Grasp}, we find a non-redundant representation directly in parametric space to perform best. \textbf{Controllability:} We provide two ways to add more control to our diffusion models' output.
+We use this simple observation to obtain a grasping and an interaction diffusion model, and introduce an inpainting technique called subsequence imputing to allow continuity between the two outputs.
+In contrast to previous diffusion frameworks that employ coarse-to-fine (trajectory-to-full motion) motion generation \cite{karunratanakul2023gmd}, we split the task temporally and propose a temporal two-stage diffusion model. \textbf{Pose Representation:} We introduce a compact representation that models hands in parametric space.
+To couple the hands to the object, we represent the global hand positions relative to the normalized object position at the initial frame, and further include distance information between the 3D hand joints and the object surface.
+While encoding distances helps reason about local shape, representing coordinates relative to the initial frame allow us to better adjust to unseen object geometry compared to per-frame object-relative pose representation used in existing work~\cite{D-Grasp}. \textbf{Controllability:} We provide two ways to add more control to our diffusion models' output.
 First, we propose control through fine-grained textual descriptions.
-To this end, we contribute textual descriptions to the GRAB dataset and show that they enable more robustness to unseen test prompts and increase controllability, e.g., by allowing to define the interacting hand and the action to perform through the input prompts.
-Second, in grasp guidance, we leverage a single grasp reference which connects the grasping and interaction phase and use it to guide our two diffusion models at inference time.
-This grasp pose can either be obtained from motion capture or from an image-based pose estimator~\cite{pavlakos2023reconstructing} as we show in our experiments \secref{exp:qual}.
+To this end, we contribute textual descriptions to the GRAB dataset \cite{GRAB} and show that they enable more robustness to unseen test prompts and increase controllability, e.g., by allowing to prompt the interacting hand and the action to perform.
+Second, when a target grasp reference pose for a given object is available, we propose to leverage it to connect the grasping and interaction phases by guiding our two diffusion models at inference time.
+The grasp reference provides a prior about how and with which hand an object should be grasped.
+It can either be obtained from from an image-based pose estimator~\cite{pavlakos2024reconstructing} or grasp synthesis \cite{zhang2024graspxl} as we show in our experiments in \secref{exp:qual}.